ERIKDE84/Tribute-Page/README.md

 # tribute-page
 In Honour to Richard Feynman.
+A brilliant teacher, physicist and Nobel laureate.

-This Tribute-Page is my solution to the 1st challenge of freecodecamp course Responsive Webdesign.
+freeCodeCamp Responsive Web Design Projects 1/5